Large ecosystems in transition: bifurcations and mass extinction: Introduction

 The paper is organized as follows.
-In the next section we state the standard model of species coexistence.
-Further, we prove a general assertion on attractor existence for this model.
-For the case of a single resource we show that the global attractor consists of equilibria and derive an equation for species abundances.
-For large turnover $D$ this equation has a simple asymptotic solution.
+In the next section we formulate the standard model of species coexistence and the extended model, which takes into account climatic factors.
+Further, in section \ref{Genprop} we prove a general assertion on the existence of an attractor for this model.
+In section \ref{Asym} it is shown that for large turnover rates $D$ the system admits an asymptotic solution and, under additional assumptions, can be reduced to the Lotka-Volterra model \citep{KoVa, Koz}.
+This model is well studied \citep{Hof88, Ta96, Zeem, Zeem2} and known results allow us to describe the influence of climate and climate warming in large ecosystems (see section \ref{Qual}).
+In section \ref{eq}, for the case of a single resource, we show that the global attractor consists of equilibria and derive an equation for the species abundances.
+This investigation is aimed at describing the influence of climate on biodiversity.

-In Section III we introduce the new extended model, which takes into account species extinctions and time oscillations of the resource $S$.
-We also prove the existence of a compact global attractor when $S=const$.
-For the model with time dependent parameters we describe two situations where we can find asymptotic solutions.
-In Section IV we describe the results of numerical simulations.